Alexis Deschênes

 Alexis Deschênes is a Canadian politician from the Bloc Québécois.
 He was elected Member of Parliament for Gaspésie—Les Îles-de-la-Madeleine—Listuguj in the 2025 Canadian federal election.
 He unseated cabinet minister Diane Lebouthillier.
 He was previously a lawyer and journalist.
+He was elected vice chair of the Canadian House of Commons Standing Committee on Fisheries and Oceans in the 45th Canadian Parliament in 2025.

 In the 2014 Quebec general election, he was a candidate for the Parti Québécois in Trois-Rivières, and again in the 2022 Quebec general election in Bonaventure, but was not elected.

+At the time of the 2025 Canadian federal election, he lived in Carleton-sur-Mer.